intuit/lean-schema/README.md

 ## Run the Docker image
 `sudo make docker_codegen`

-You run this whenever your GraphQL queries/Intuit Schema changes.
+You run this whenever your GraphQL queries or Schema changes.
 You **do not** need to run `docker_build` again though!

 ## Build Artifacts
 The generated code is located in `./codegen`.
 If